favilo/pdfimpose/doc/usage.rst

     pdfimpose saddle foo.pdf

 Each schema have different options.
-Use ``pdfimpose SCHEME --help`` for more information.
+Use ``pdfimpose SCHEMA --help`` for more information.

 Configuration file
 ------------------